KoyalKembhavi/KoyalKembhavi/README.md

 Welcome to my GitHub!
 I'm a passionate developer, learner, and creator.

 ### 👨‍💻 About Me
-Currently exploring Cybersequrity and Frondend Dev.
+Currently exploring Cybersecurity and Frondend Dev.

 ### 🛠️ Skills & Tools
 Languages: Python, C++, HTML